 Now offering: monoclonal antibody therapy at Wilson Health Care Center!

 Asbury is committed to providing access to the COVID-19 vaccine for as many individuals as possible.
 See Asbury Communities CEO Doug Leidig’s update about these efforts.

-Residents may welcome guests to their home with no time limitations, including overnight visits.
-Please allow for 6 feet of physical distancing, and wear a mask whenever possible.
+Residents may continue to welcome guests to their home with no time limitations, including overnight visits.
+(Please see protocol for receiving out of state visitors below).
 Visitors must be screened if you are entering a building on our campus.
-If a visitor is going straight to a Villa or Courtyard Home you do not require screening.
-Masks are required in common areas of our community, and we ask that you avoid touching surfaces and practice 6-feet physical distancing, including one person to an elevator.
+If a visitor is going straight to a Villa or Courtyard Home, they do not require screening.
+Well-fitting face masks which cover the mouth and nose are required in common areas of our community, and we ask that you avoid touching surfaces and practice 6-feet physical distancing, including one person to an elevator.
 Residents who leave the community for errands or day trips are required to follow our screening process upon return.

 Day-to-day visitors must continue to go through our screening process, completing the online screening form and performing a temperature check upon arrival.
 As you will note on the screening form, if a visitor fails the screening, then they should leave the community immediately and inform the resident they were planning to see.